 - Send Email

-The V9 – 180 kHz transmitter monitors predation, movement and positioning activity of larger animals for up to two years.
+Monitor movement and positioning activity of larger animals for up to two years.
 Now available with depth and temperature sensors!

 The introduction of V9-180 kHz transmitters has expanded VEMCO’s 180 kHz capability to include longer life tags that can be used on larger animals.
 180 kHz tags have been used widely on a variety of fish species from salmon smolts to arctic cod to various reef species.